Best cheap smartwatch for Android 2024

 ☑️ Dozens of smartwatches, fitness trackers, and smart rings tested every year by our team

-When our wearables team — led by senior editor Michael Hicks — reviews a new smartwatch, the device in question undergoes a series of hands-on tests and use-case scenarios to prove that its a proper match for our favorite Android phones.
+When our wearables team—led by senior editor Michael Hicks—reviews a new smartwatch, the device in question undergoes a series of hands-on tests and use-case scenarios to prove that it's a proper match for our favorite Android phones.

-I'm talking about tests for performance speed, battery life for both heavy and light usage, and a particularly rigorous focus on health and fitness tracking metrics.
+We're talking about tests for performance speed, battery life for both heavy and light usage, and a particularly rigorous focus on health and fitness tracking metrics.
 After all, if you're using a smartwatch to track health metrics, accuracy is vital, and we don't take manufacturer claims at face value.

 That means that Michael is hitting the streets with chest and arm straps to verify heart rate accuracy, wearing a pedometer to confirm step counts, and comparing the results of multiple GPS watches simultaneously to test mapping data.